-The incumbent must have an established reputation as an expert in the field of micrco-structural characterization using electron microscopy and other atomic/molecular imaging tools.
+Demonstrated experience in the field of micrco-structural characterization using electron microscopy and other atomic/molecular imaging tools

 Exceptionally strong laboratory safety culture and operational rigor

-BS/BA with 9 years of experience MS/MA with 7 years of experience PhD with 5 years of experience Requires Senior Management review/approval.
+BS/BA with 2 years of experience or MS/MA with 0 years of experience.

 Equal Employment Opportunity